openforis/sepal-doc/docs/source/workflows/area_estimation.rst

         -   Have your colleagues show you sample units that they are unsure about.
         -   Discuss these sample units and make changes to the labels based on your discussion.

 You must create a project using CEO to add additional questions about confidence level.
-If you create a project via the ceo-sepal interface, you will have only one question about land use/cover class.
+If you create a project via the CEO-SEPAL interface, you will have only one question about land use/cover class.

-.. _section 4.2.5:
+.. _Section 4.2.5:

 Quality management and archiving - Quality Control
 """"""""""""""""""""""""""""""""""""""""""""""""""